Friday, December 29, 2017

 Chelsea area things

 Walk or take the subway from the Garment District to Chelsea for Doughnut Plant doughnuts (the Brooklyn Blackout--a chocolate cake doughnut--and Wild Blueberry are my favorites), TrueMart (street level--Sun-Fri) a shoebox sized garment fabric shop that is uber fun and quick, and the FIT Museum (free, small, Tues-Sat).
-Three great places to have lunch/dinner down there are Westville (farm to table, organic, great veggie plate), The Red Cat, and a restaurant called Cafeteria.
+New in 2019 is the FabScrap Shop, a street level Chelsea outpost of the FabScrap Brooklyn warehouse space.
+FabScrap sells reclaimed fabric, leather, and trims from NYC designers that would have gone into the trash if FabScrap didn't rescue them, and it's a delight to browse through their well lit, organized, and clean shop!
+Two great places to have lunch/dinner down there are Westville (farm to table, organic, great veggie plate) and a restaurant called Cafeteria.
 Sullivan St Bakery (on 9th, not on Sullivan St) was highly recommended by Peter Lappin for breakfast/lunch and it's delicious!

 If I have custom zippers to order, I go to Botani first, then visit Kashi at Metro Textiles (and have him ship my fabric).
-If it's cold, I have lunch at Macaron Cafe (great salads and sandwiches, then get some macarons--my fave is the dark chocolate), but in warm weather I go to Moaz and eat lunch in Bryant Park.
+Then I have lunch at Macaron Cafe (great salads and sandwiches, then get some macarons--my fave is the dark chocolate) or Maison Kayser, but in warm weather I might eat lunch in Bryant Park.
 Then I go to trim shops (like Pacific Trimming) and then another fabric store or two, and back Botani to pick up my zippers.
-Then I take the subway down to Doughnut Plant in Chelsea to pick up some doughnuts.
+Then I either take the subway down to Doughnut Plant in Chelsea to pick up some doughnuts and go to TrueMart and/or the FabScrap Shop, or, if I'm not going to Chelsea, I head over to the Doughnut Plant location at Grand Central Station.

 So the above are my faves, not a comprehensive listing of every single shop in the Garment District--there are a lot.. :) Have a shop you love that I should know about?
 Have a NYC Garment District question for me?
 Let me know in the comments!